razazaheer12/CodeAlpha_MusicPlayer/README.md

 🙏 Acknowledgments

--CodeAlpha For providing this amazing internship opportunity -The Weeknd For the awesome music used in the demo -Spotify For design inspiration
+- CodeAlpha For providing this amazing internship opportunity
+- The Weeknd For the awesome music used in the demo
+- Spotify For design inspiration
--Font Awesome For icons (if used)
+- Font Awesome For icons (if used)
--Google Fonts For typography (if used)
+- Google Fonts For typography (if used)

 ## 🎓 Internship